Skip to main content

 github.com/talkpython/data-driven-web-apps-with-flask

-• Learn about the different major Python web frameworks
+• Explore different major Python web frameworks

 • Create a Flask-based website from scratch using the CLI and PyCharm